Below, find links to the optional patinas available on the Apron portion of our copper sinks.

 We will send you a preliminary photo prior to the topcoat process.
 Keep in mind, the topcoat changes the look of this particular patina significantly.
 You should be looking at pattern, not color, as the color will change when the topcoat is applied.

 Oil Rubbed Bronze patina on apron - a good choice to go with the new Jenn Air Oil Rubbed Bronze appliances. (with a clear topcoat for protection) This sink on the right happens to be hammered on the apron.
 Please note: we can not hammer a sink that is already made, therefore, our stock sinks can not be hammered.
-The sink on the left is one of our Signature Series copper apron front sinks featuring removable copper drain grid and white poly cutting board.
+The sink on the left is one of our NexGen Series copper farm sink featuring removable copper drain grid.

 This patina is similar to our weathered patina, but shows hints of natural copper, giving a warm feeling while showing off that natural color of copper before it ages.
 This patina has a clear topcoat.
 We can not send photos prior to top coating, as the copper will continue to age in a matter of minutes and must be top coated quickly.